xgrg/xgrg.github.io/content/2020-02-03-regions-of-interest.md

 <!-- PELICAN_END_SUMMARY -->

-As hypotheses in neuroimaging studies are often stated in terms of brain structures, analyses based on Regions-on-Interest (ROIs) allow to focus over a number of parcels with homogeneous characteristics.
+Analyses based on Regions-of-Interest (ROIs) focus on a number of parcels with homogeneous characteristics, which are generally related to brain structures.
+This type of analysis is rather popular in neuroimaging especially when the study builds onto some hypothesis precisely related to some of these brain structures.

  Two approaches are generally available, as two opposite ways of addressing anatomical variability.

   - One way consists in warping all the subjects to a common reference space and using ROIs defined from a brain atlas.
   - The other one consists in delineating ROIs individually in every subject, e.g., using segmentation algorithms.
-Resulting objects are likely to be closer to the individual anatomical truth, and improve sensitivity by focusing on the signal of interest, as compared to voxel-based methods.
+Resulting objects are likely to be closer to the individual anatomical truth, therefore improving sensitivity by focusing on the signal of interest, as compared to voxel-based methods.

 ROIs are thus often defined over anatomical data and then used to filter the